Coarse cone quotients: Quotients

 If $H$ is a second group, then the results above extend to the category $H\BC$ (see \cite{equicoarse}) of $H$-bornological coarse spaces with a $G$-action by automorphisms.

-\begin{ex} Let $G$ be a group.
-We consider $G_{\min,\min}$ in $G\BC$ using the left action with the additional right action of $G$.
-Then we have in $G\BC$.
+\begin{ex} For a set $X$, we let $X_{\min,\min}$ denote the bornological coarse space with the minimal coarse and bornological structures.
+The coarse entourages of $X_{\min,\min}$ are the subsets of the diagonal, and the bounded subsets are the finite subsets.
+Let $G$ be a group.
+We consider $G_{\min,\min}$ in $G\BC$ using the left action along with the additional right action of $G$.
+Then we have in $G\BC$, where "$\can$" indicates the canonical $G$-coarse structure on $G$ generated by the entourages $\{(g,h)\}$ for all pairs $g,h$ of elements of $G$.
 We consider the equivariant coarse $K$-homology functor $K\cX^{G}$ \cite{coarsek}.
 Then \cref{gjiwioergwrf} provides the assembly map

-By making its domain and target explicit it can be identified with a version of the Davis-Lück/Baum-Connes assembly map (see \cite{kranz}) for the family of the trivial subgroup. \hB \end{ex}
+By making its domain and target explicit, it can be identified with a version of the Davis-Lück/Baum-Connes assembly map (see \cite{kranz}) for the family of the trivial subgroup. \hB \end{ex}